You are here

-All students must pay a $15 dissertation maintenance fee to the Princeton University Library, which is payable by Visa or MasterCard* (please be sure that your card is signed or you will need to present two forms of signed photo identification to use the card).
+All students must pay a $15 dissertation maintenance fee to the Princeton University Library, which is payable by Visa or MasterCard only (please be sure that your card is signed or you will need to present two forms of signed photo identification to use the card).
 Credit card payments must be made in person.
-Cash is no longer accepted as payment.

 Fees submitted online in the UMI ETD Administrator Site

 Whether a student pays fees to ProQuest in the ETD Administrator Site depends on the publishing option they choose, and if they opt to register their copyright.
 (If a student selects Traditional Publishing, and does do not register their copyright, no charges are incurred.)
 Publishing and copyright registration fees are payable by Visa, MasterCard or American Express and a small service tax may be added to the total.
 The options listed below will be fully explained in the ETD Administrator site.

 - Traditional without copyright registration: $0 to ProQuest (online);

 - Traditional with copyright registration: $55 to ProQuest (online);

 - Open Access without copyright registration: $95 to ProQuest (online);

 - Open Access ($95) with copyright registration ($55): $150 to ProQuest (online)